We are tracking all advice and developments regarding COVID-19 closely

 Support for apprenticeship programmes

-Right to work checks have been temporarily adjusted to make it easier for employers to carry them out.
+Right to Work checks have been temporarily adjusted to make it easier for employers to carry them out.
 Employers can complete Right to Work checks over video calls and prospective workers can submit scanned documents to employers.
-Read more here.
+After the scheme has ended, employees will need to submit their physical documents in person.

 Department for International Trade & UK Export Finance